ajmandourah/sawt/README.md

 [![Go Version](https://img.shields.io/badge/go-1.22+-00ADD8.svg)](https://golang.org/)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-Sawt connects to your Mumble server, joins a channel, and streams music from local files, direct URLs, YouTube, SoundCloud, or any HTTP audio stream.
-Control it through chat commands in Mumble or the built-in web interface.
+Sawt is a music bot for mumble. it connects to your Mumble server, joins a channel, and streams music from local files, direct URLs, YouTube, SoundCloud, or any HTTP audio stream. you can Control it through chat commands in Mumble or the built-in web interface.

-One binary.
-Zero bloat.
-Runs on a 512MB VPS.
+I made it because most popular music bots for mumble are not maintained anymore. additionally most music bots are written in python and need some serious performance boost. that's why I choose go as a backebd.

 ---